 Time to Make Some Beans

-Start a pot on Sunday afternoon while you're doing laundry or watching a movie.
-By dinner time, you'll have enough beans for the whole week: tacos on Monday, rice bowls on Tuesday, refried beans for breakfast on Wednesday.
-One pot, endless possibilities.
+Most of that three-hour cook time is completely hands-off, which is what makes these beans such a brilliant weekend project.
+Start a pot on Sunday afternoon while you're doing laundry or watching a movie, and by dinner time you'll have enough beans for the whole week: tacos on Monday, rice bowls on Tuesday, refried beans for breakfast on Wednesday.

 Recipe